Elementary School Handbook

 Distance Evacuations

 The safety of every single child in our care, and every adult, is our greatest responsibility.
-In select cases of emergency where it is not safe to remain in the elementary school building, Liberty Elementary School has alternate locations at the Elks Lodge and the First Presbyterian Church of Liberty.
-Distance evacuation drills are practiced to ensure emergency readiness for all adults and students.
+In select cases of emergency where it is not safe to remain in the elementary school building, Liberty Elementary School has an alternate location at the United Methodist Church, 170 Main St. Distance evacuation drills are practiced to ensure emergency readiness for all adults and students.
 These alternate locations may also become the “reunification point,” where parents can pick-up their child(ren) and students who take the bus will depart for the day.
 If appropriate and when safe, students who typically walk home on their own may leave after all buses have departed from the area.
 Liberty Central School District plans and prepares for all types of emergency events.
 All students are expected to cooperate with staff members and leave the building in a quiet and orderly manner.
 Students must stay with their teacher.
 Behavior that threatens the safety and welfare of others will be subject to disciplinary action.

 Eye Safety Devices